benstackdev/faq/README.md

 ### How long have you been coding for?

-I taught myself the basics of programming when I was quite young about 15 years ago, but I never learned seriously at all until 2023.
+I taught myself the basics of programming when I was quite young about 15 years ago, but I didn't take it seriously until 2023.
 Since then, I've learned quite a bit of CS theory, however, I still possess very few practical skills (e.g., actually building projects).
-I started this channel in January 2026 to hold myself accountable and document my journey of learning web development from scratch.
+I started BenStack in January 2026 to hold myself accountable and document my journey of learning software development from scratch.

 ### Why learn web dev and not another kind of software development?